Article by John Miller

 The diagnosis is the easy part.
 Your physiotherapist will also undertake a biomechanical analysis to determine what the cause of your bursitis actually is.
 Factors may include muscle weakness, tightness, pain inhibition, leg length discrepancy, training techniques and more.

 Many patients with knee bursitis start to feel better within a few weeks of the injury.
 Your physiotherapy treatment will aim to:

 Anti-inflammatories or NSAIDs are also used in combination with physiotherapy to help alleviate the pain and swelling.
-If the bursa becomes infected or if your symptoms persist for a prolonged period your doctor may recommend that the bursa be aspirated.
-Alternatively, your doctor may also recommend an injection of a glucocorticoid steroid that is mixed with a local anesthetic.
+If the bursa becomes infected or if your symptoms persist for a prolonged period your doctor may recommend that the bursa is aspirated.
+Alternatively, your doctor may also recommend an injection of a glucocorticoid steroid that is mixed with a local anaesthetic.
 If infection occurs, you may require antibiotics.